oracle/soda-for-java/doc/Getting-started-example.md

 To compile and run SODA Java applications, you need the following jars:

-*    ojdbc6.jar that ships with Oracle Database 12.1.0.2.
+*    ojdbc6.jar (for use with JDK 6) or ojdbc7.jar (for use with JDK 7 or 8) that ship with Oracle Database 12.1.0.2.
 Download it from [this page](http://www.oracle.com/technetwork/database/features/jdbc/default-2280470.html).
+These jars will work with Oracle Database 12.1.0.2 and above.
+Alternatively, if you are using JDK 8 and Oracle Database 12.2.0.1 and above, you can use ojdbc8.jar from [this page](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html).

 *    javax.json-1.0.4.jar.
 This is the JSR353 implementation, download it from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.0.4/javax.json-1.0.4.jar).

 *    orajsoda-version.jar.
 The SODA jar.
 Download the latest version [here](https://github.com/oracle/soda-for-java/releases).

 Compile and run testSODA.java, making sure the necessary jars are in the classpath.
-For example, assuming you're in the directory where the jars are located, do:
+JDK 6 or above is required.
+For example, assuming you're in the directory where the jars are located, and you are using ojdbc7.jar, do:

     javac -classpath "orajsoda.jar" testSODA.java
-    java -classpath "orajsoda-version.jar:ojdbc6.jar:javax.json-1.0.4.jar:." testSODA
+    java -classpath "orajsoda-version.jar:ojdbc7.jar:javax.json-1.0.4.jar:." testSODA

 You should see the following output:

     * Retrieving the first document by its key *

-    { "name" : "Alex", "friends" : "50" }
+    { "name" : "Alex", "friends" : 50 }

     * Retrieving documents representing users with at least 300 friends *

-    { "name" : "Mia", "friends" : "300" }
+    { "name" : "Mia", "friends" : 300 }
-    { "name" : "Gloria", "friends" : "399" }
+    { "name" : "Gloria", "friends" : 399 }

 This example illustrates two ways of retrieving documents from the collection: by using unique document keys, or by using QBEs.
 To find all users with at least 300 friends, the following QBE was used in the code above: